arakban/RoboticsProject/README.txt

    - Support for encoders with the Legacy Module is now working.
  * The hardware loop has been updated for better performance.

-Arka has edited this too.
+Arka has edited this too again.

 T. Eng
 August 3, 2015